 Coiled audio cables are spiral-shaped cables designed to transmit sound signals, whilst offering flexibility and convenience.

-Made from high-quality conductors, typically copper, and insulated to reduce signal interference, these cables are engineered to deliver clear and uninterrupted audio – even when stretched or compressed.
+Made from high-quality conductors, typically copper, and insulated to reduce signal interference, these cables deliver clear and uninterrupted audio, even when stretched or compressed.
 The coiled design allows the cable to extend when needed and retract to a compact form, reducing clutter and preventing tangling.

-Coiled audio cables are commonly used in audio equipment like musical instruments (known as instrumental cables), headphones, microphones, and sound systems, where mobility and space efficiency are essential without compromising sound quality.
+Curly cables like these are commonly used in musical instruments (known as instrumentation cables), headphones, microphones, and sound systems, where mobility and space efficiency are essential without compromising sound quality.

 3. Coiled USB cables